CalebQ42/appimage-runtime/README.md

 You can build the runtime, as well as attach the runtime to existing AppImages using `build.sh`.
 You can additionally use `attach/attach.go` (which is made to be run using `go run`) on it's own to attach the runtime to existing AppImages.

 AppImage's using this runtime might now integrate properly with some applications (namely appimaged from `https://github.com/probonopd/go-appimage` would not be able to integrate it properly).

+## Specifications

+The runtime is obviously very similiar to the normal AppImage runtime, with the only difference that bytes 11-14 (directly after the AppImage magic bytes) get decoded as a `uint32` that specifies the runtime's size.